gscoppino/ProjectTime/README.md

 ## Development

-Run `anaconda-project run setup` to build a Conda environment with extra development tools such as a linter, code formatter, and interactive execution environment.
+Run `anaconda-project run prepare --env-spec development` to build a Conda environment with extra development tools such as a linter, code formatter, and interactive execution environment.
 To take advantage of these, configure your editor or IDE to use the `development` environment in the `envs` folder.

 Development workflow is the typical workflow Django project.
 Django's `django-admin` and the project `manage.py` script are aliased as